dj-d/elasticsearch-analysis/README.md

 Then a JSON file was created containing all the results of the analysis (of course, before the file was analyzed, the commit was moved to get the correct status of the file using the command `git checkout <commit_hash>`)

+We then proceeded to insert all this data within MongoDB, so that we could conveniently create queries that would allow us to extract the analyzed data.

+For this very reason, queries were created that allowed us to obtain:

+- **5 Java classes that have been unreadable for the longest time**
+- **10 developers who have introduced the most unreadable classes**

 ## Test replication

 In case you would like to replicate the study, you can find the dataset used from the following [link](https://www.kaggle.com/datasets/djalba/elasticsearch-history).